djgroen/facs/README.md

-# FLACS: FLu And Coronavirus Simulator
+# FACS: Flu And Coronavirus Simulator

 ## How to run the code
 To run a simple simulation of a basic test dataset, type: